 refusing the colonial mind/body binary

-Requires a different way of thinking about the interrelations between body and mind where racialised categories White/Black can be dislodged from individual bodies.
-Affect and emotion is central to the production of race and racism.
+...requires a different way of thinking about the interrelations between body and mind where racialised categories White/Black can be dislodged from individual bodies, and affect and emotion can be understood as central to the production of race and racism.

-Image credit: Polly Card, Ryan Irvin and Katalin Halasz
+Image credit: still from 'The Blush Machine' Polly Card, Ryan Irvin and Katalin Halász Courtesy of the artist

-refusing the colonial
+refusing the colonial individual/institution binary

-More about Policy Ontologies Project
+More about the Policy Ontologies Project